svdoever/trainercoach-samples/README.md

 # trainercoach-samples
-Sample training programs  for the Trainer-Coach app
+Sample training programs for the Trainer-Coach app.

+The examples can be reached through the index at the following end-point: https://raw.githack.com/svdoever/trainercoach-samples/master/index.md